 Then I had a little ‘wander.’
 I looked in Clarissa’s bedroom.
 A large double bed stood by a huge bay window that went up to a high ceiling.
 The house was old and solid, likely Victorian I surmised.
 Clothes were strewn around the room and I saw some panties on the floor by the bed.
 I felt a sudden urge to pick them up and sniff them, but instead turned to a dresser, covered with spectacle cases and contact lens solution bottles, along with a pack of her violet stationery.

-I made a sandwich for lunch, and some extra for the girls, and afterwards began to feel like a spare part.
-I was just thinking about going home when I heard the door bell ring.
+Feeling peckish, I made a sandwich for lunch, and some extra for the girls, and afterwards began to feel like a spare part.
+I was just thinking about going home when I heard the doorbell ring.

-I answered it, relieved to see Clarissa and, presumably, Helena, her sister, laden down with rucksacks and other gear.
+Answering it, I was relieved to see Clarissa and, presumably, Helena, her sister, laden down with rucksacks and other gear.
 Clarissa looked old and tired, her blonde hair rumpled and out of place.
 She managed a weak smile.
 “Hello, John, I was hoping you’d still be here.
 I thought it’d save looking for the key if I rang.
 This is Helena, my sister.”

 By contrast, Helena looked ten years younger, was about a foot taller and had short, bright-red dyed hair.
 She smiled brightly at me with even, porcelain-white teeth.
 “Hello, John, Clarissa’s told me all about you!”